Nix journey part 2: replacing apt and brew

 npt install htop github:woile/wpa_passphrase_rs#wpa_passphrase # or npt i

 It's still a work in progress, but a good start.
-I want to add to it the ability to show the executed nix commands, as a way to learn.
+I want to add the ability to show the executed nix commands, as a way of learning nix.

-Turns out nix can help in both of these situations, someone can write a reproducible shell script which you would execute, even without knowing much, it would work.
+Turns out, nix can help in both of these situations, someone can write a reproducible shell script which you would execute, and even without knowing much, it would work.

 In the meantime, let's try to solve the issue with what we have.